parkerjgit/algorithms/markdown/searching_and_sorting/find_kth_largest.md

-## Find kth largest elements in an array
+## Find kth largest element in an array

 ### Problem